Nose breathing versus mouth breathing

 members advises us that there is recent research showing that when we

-breathe in through the nose we produce nitrous oxide.
-This nitrous oxide
+breathe in through the nose we produce nitric oxide.
+This nitric oxide

 works as a vaso dilator.
 Mouth breathing bypasses this NO2 production.